MiraldiLab/maxATAC_data/README.md

 2. `hg38_maxatac_blacklist.bw`: bed file of maxATAC blacklist regions
 3. `hg38.chrom.sizes`: hg38 chromosome sizes file

+Curation of the maxATAC black list is described in the [maxATAC preprint](https://www.biorxiv.org/content/10.1101/2022.01.28.478235v1.article-metrics)

 ## `./models`

 Information for the 127 TF models available through maxATAC.
 Each directory is a TF name.
 Each directory contains a `.h5` of the best TF model, a `.tsv` file of threshold statistics, and a `.png` of the statistics.